-During fiscal 2019, the Company was unsuccessful in its efforts to sell its interest in the D6 Block in India or secure financing for funding of its share of development expenditures in the block.
-In the third quarter of fiscal 2019, a subsidiary of the Company failed to pay cash calls due for the D6 Block and received a default notice under the terms of the D6 joint operating agreement ("JOA") between the participating interest holders in the D6 production sharing contract ("PSC").
+In October 2018, Niko (NECO) Ltd. ("Niko NECO"), an indirect subsidiary of the Company, failed to pay cash calls due for the D6 Block and received a default notice under the terms of the D6 joint operating agreement ("JOA") between the participating interest holders in the D6 production sharing contract ("PSC").
 Per the terms of the D6 JOA, during the continuance of a default, the defaulting party shall not have a right to its share of revenue (which shall vest in and be the property of the non-defaulting parties who have paid to cover the amount in default).
 In addition, if the defaulting party does not cure a default within sixty days of the default notice, the non-defaulting parties have the option to require the defaulting party to withdraw from the D6 PSC and JOA.
-In December 2018, the subsidiary of the Company received notices from the non-defaulting parties requiring the subsidiary to withdraw from the D6 PSC and JOA and providing that the subsidiary shall be deemed, as at the date of the notice, to have transferred its interests in the D6 Block to the non-defaulting parties.
-The subsidiary then filed a notice of arbitration under the rules of the London Court of International Arbitration ("LCIA") challenging the withdrawal notices received from the non-defaulting parties.
+In December 2018, Niko NECO received notices from Reliance Industries Limited ("Reliance") and BP Exploration (Alpha) Limited ("BPEAL"), the non-defaulting parties under the JOA, requiring Niko NECO to withdraw from the D6 PSC and JOA and providing that Niko NECO shall be deemed, as at the date of the notices, to have transferred its interests in the D6 Block to Reliance and BPEAL.
+Niko NECO then filed a notice of arbitration under the rules of the London Court of International Arbitration ("LCIA") challenging the withdrawal notices received from Reliance and BPEAL.